 Kranz will be in some pretty heady company, joining a team that’s made up of top engineers and designers, including:

 - Former Porsche design chief Dr. Manfred Harrer, a 13-year veteran of the luxury carmaker who most recently headed up the Porsche Cayenne product line.

-- Industrial designer Steve McManus, a luxury automotive design specialist who came to Apple from Tesla, but also previously served in senior engineering and design positions at Aston Martin, Bentley, and January & Land Rover.
+- Industrial designer Steve McManus, a luxury automotive design specialist who came to Apple from Tesla, but also previously served in senior engineering and design positions at Aston Martin, Bentley, and Jaguar & Land Rover.

 - Former Tesla VP of Engineering Dr. Michael Schwekutsch, widely considered to be one of the top designers of electric and hybrid powertrains in the world, having developed groundbreaking powertrain designs for the BMW i8, the Porsche 918 Spyder, and more.

 - Former Tesla Senior Designer Andrew Kim, who was a driving force behind the interior designs of the Model 3, Model S, Semi, and Roadster v2, but also has a background that includes work on Microsoft’s Xbox One S and HoloLens AR headset.

 Those names are just the tip of the iceberg, as the team reportedly includes thousands of employees.
 When we last heard numbers back in 2019, it had reached 5,000 employees, but considering that was a five-fold increase from what it had two years earlier, it’s safe to say this number has continued to grow since then.